songfd2018/hello-world/README.md

 ```
 install.packages("/your/location/directory/BUSseq_0.99.6.tar.gz", repos = NULL, type = "source") # install BUSseq from zip file
 ```
-The package should take approximately XX seconds to install on a recommended computer.
+The package should take approximately 25 seconds from Github or 8 seconds from the compiled package to install on a recommended computer.

 # Demo
 Please see the vignettes for help using the package: